 Thaddeus Stevens College of Technology offers 22 innovative technical-based majors that educate and train students for many different job opportunities.
 Knowledge and skills enable graduates of the programs to excel in their lives, both professionally and personally.
 Major classes allow students the opportunity to learn from instructors who have had ample experience in the industries they are teaching and provide a unique, hands-on, project-based curriculum.
-The hands-on nature of the programs allow students the experience, problem solving ability and the skills that will be used throughout their careers.
+The hands-on nature of the programs allow students the experience,

 Prepare for work as problem-solver.
 Architectural technicians work with clients on the design of buildings and direct the construction.

 There’s one car for every 1.25 people in the United States.
 Keep these vehicles on the road by learning how they’re made and operate, how to diagnose unit malfunctions and fix them.

 In training for residential and light commercial construction work, carpentry technology students use up-to-date equipment and the newest technology in the building industry.

 Accidents happen.
 Learn how to repair and refinish automobiles, straighten vehicle frames, appraise damage and manage a modern repair shop.